TheillusionX/Repo101/README.md

 This includes coding projects, case studies, reports, etc.

-All the files are my own personal work (possible mixed with inspiration from other people) unless stated otherwise.
+All the files are my own personal work unless stated otherwise.